Brian Heasley, whose book "Be Still" is in the All Hallows Church Library, writes ....

 I so appreciate my prayer triplet.
 We have a WhatsApp group and share requests for prayer or thanksgivings or just matters of interest!
-Under current restrictions 2 of us meet for a walk outside once a week whilst the other prays at home and then we swap around the following week.
+We are so glad to be able to meet again in our houses – a cause for rejoicing!
 Are there a couple of friends that you can imagine praying with?
 Why not give it a go?
 If you are interested but can’t think who you could pray with then contact Catherine Geddes who may be able to put you in touch with someone else who would like to pray like this.

 Friday Prayer for Young People